NES / Famicom Architecture

 Functionality

-This audio circuitry is commonly referred to as a Programmable Sound Generator (PSG), which vaguely implies that it can only produce a pre-defined set of waveforms, that’s mostly true in this case.
-The APU sequences audio data over five channels of audio – each one reserved for a specific waveform or signal.
-Each channel contains different properties that alter the waveform’s pitch, sound, volume and/or duration.
-They are continuously mixed and sent through the output audio signal.
+The APU sequences audio data across five channels, each reserved for a specific waveform or signal.
+The channels contain different properties that alter the waveform’s pitch, sound, volume and duration.
+They are continuously mixed and transmitted through the output audio signal.

-The APU’s functionality is exposed through memory addresses, the CPU reads the music-related data found in the Program ROM and programs the APU accordingly.
+The APU’s functionality is exposed through memory addresses.
+The CPU reads the music-related data found in the Program ROM and programs the APU accordingly.

 Pulse